Anatomage Table Demonstration Held for Moses Taylor Foundation Representatives

-Marywood University recently held a demonstration for representative of the Moses Taylor Foundation, whose grant award funded the purchase of the Anatomage Table.
+Marywood University recently held a demonstration for representatives of the Moses Taylor Foundation, whose grant award funded the purchase of the Anatomage Table.

 The Table will enhance the University’s ability to train students on state-of-the-art equipment, and will be utilized in multiple health-related educational programs, including the Physician Assistant, Nutrition and Athletic Training, Nursing, and Communication Sciences and Disorders programs.